isc-projects/kea/doc/guide/admin.rst

 If a read-only database is used for storing host reservations, Kea must be explicitly configured to operate on the database in read-only mode.
+Sections :ref:`read-only-database-configuration4` and
-Sections :ref:`Using Read-Only Databases for Host Reservations (DHCPv4) <read-only-database-configuration4>` and :ref:`Using Read-Only Databases for Host Reservations (DHCPv6) <read-only-database-configuration6>` describe when such a configuration may be required, and how to configure Kea to operate in this way.
+:ref:`read-only-database-configuration6` describe when such a configuration may be required, and how to configure Kea to operate in this way for both DHCPv4 and DHCPv6.

 Limitations Related to the Use of SQL Databases
 -----------------------------------------------